Africa

 Safety

 Journalists’ safety remains a concern in Togo, especially for those who investigate corruption or the government’s actions.
-They may suffer direct and significant retaliation, as seen in March 2023, when international arrest warrants were issued for two journalists after they were convicted in absentia of “contempt of authority”.
+They may be subjected to significant reprisals, as seen in March 2023 when international arrest warrants were issued for two journalists after they were convicted in absentia of “contempt of authority”.
 Journalists are often pressured or offered benefits to toe the government line.
-If they resist, they come under close scrutiny, as the Pegasus spyware revelations highlighted.
-The possibility of a media outlet being suspended or closed is a constant threat for journalists.
+If they resist, they are subjected to close surveillance and are sometimes victims of cyberespionage on their mobile phones, for example via the Pegasus spyware.
+Threats of closure or suspension of media outlets worry journalists.